BtbN/FFmpeg-Builds/README.md

 The linuxarm64 target will not build some dependencies due to lack of arm64 (aarch64) architecture support or cross-compiling restrictions.

-* `libx11` and dependencies: libx11 and its dependencies don't seem to support cross-compiling.
-* `SDL`: Because it depends on libx11.
 * `davs2` and `xavs2`: aarch64 support is broken.
 * `libmfx` and `libva`: Library for Intel QSV, so there is no aarch64 support.
-* `ffplay` binary: Because it depends on libx11 and SDL.

 Available:
 * `gpl` Includes all dependencies, even those that require full GPL instead of just LGPL.